A PHASE I STUDY OF DS-3201B IN SUBJECTS WITH ACUTE MYELOGENOUS LEUKEMIA (AML) OR ACUTE LYMPHOCYTIC LEUKEMIA (ALL)

 Sponsor: Daiichi Sankyo, Inc

 Primary Objectives Part 1 (Dose Escalation) The primary objectives of Part 1 are as follows: 1.
 To assess the safety and tolerability of DS-3201b in subjects with relapsed/refractory AML or ALL.
 2. To determine the Recommended dose of expansion (RDE) of DS-3201b in subjects with relapsed/refractory AML or ALL.
 Part 2 (Dose Expansion) The primary objective of Part 2 is as follows: 1.
 To confirm the safety and tolerability of DS-3201b at the RDE in subjects with relapsed/refractory AML and ALL.
 Secondary Objectives Part 1 (Dose Escalation) The secondary objective of Part 1 is as follows: 1.
-To assess the plasma pharmacokinetics (PK) of DS-3201b.
+To assess the plasma pharmacokinetics (PK) after single and multiple doses of DS-3201b.
 Part 2 (Dose Expansion) The secondary objective of Part 2 is as follows: 1.
 To assess overall response rate (ORR) in subjects with relapsed/refractory AML and ALL using the revised International Working Group (IWG) response criteria^9 and NCCN response criteria, respectively, duration of response (DOR), and OS.
+2. To assess the PK after single and multiple doses of DS-3201b.
 Exploratory Objectives Part 1 (Dose Escalation) The exploratory objectives of Part 1 are as follows: 1.
-To assess the pharmacodynamics (PDy) of DS-3201b, such as hypomethylation status and quantitation of leukemic stem cells, in pre- and post-dose bone marrow aspirates.
+To assess the pharmacodynamics (PDy) of DS-3201b, such as trimethylation status of H3K27 and quantitation of leukemic stem cells, in pre- and post-dose blood and/or bone marrow samples.
 2. To evaluate response to DS-3201b per revised IWG response criteria^9 in subjects with relapsed/refractory AML or NCCN response criteria in subjects with relapsed/refractory ALL.
 Part 2 (Dose Expansion) The exploratory objectives of Part 2 are as follows: 1.
 To evaluate the relationship between response rate in relapsed/refractory AML and ALL and cytogenetic and molecular-based biomarkers studied in pre-treatment bone marrow biopsies and/or blood samples.
-2. To assess the PK and PDy of DS-3201b.
+2. To assess the PDy of DS-3201b.
 3. To compare complete remission (CR) duration between that observed with DS-3201b treatment and that observed from the most recent therapeutic regimen.

 IRB Review and Approval Date: 03/29/2017